Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 However, apart from these highly specialized setups, it is still possible to simulate small quantum circuits.
 As of 2023, a rough cost estimate for a 9-qubit quantum computer from Rigetti stands at \$900,000 @mechanicRigettiLaunchesNovera2023.
 Conversely, simulators can execute small circuits on consumer hardware, drastically reducing the cost barrier for executing quantum computations.
-For example, Amazon Braket charges between \$0.075 and \$0.275 per minute for simulator their cloud simulator service @AmazonBraketPricing.
+For example, Amazon Braket charges between \$0.075 and \$0.275 per minute for using their cloud simulator service @AmazonBraketPricing.
 When renting the IonQ Harmony quantum computer, Amazon Braket charges \$0.3 per task with an additional cost of \$0.01 per shot @AmazonBraketPricing.
 Simulating a quantum circuit with four qubits (see @circuit-measurement-step-9) on consumer hardware took 0.2 seconds for 8000 shots when using the 'Fake_Athens' backend, which adds noise to the result.
 Assuming Amazon Brakets most expensive simulator would take 1 second, this would result in a price of